Goodlvn/code-refactor/README.md

 <footer></footer>
 ```

 The main reference that I used throughout the assignment was a resource that Jerome posted.
-It's a [semantic html page](https://www.w3schools.com/html/html5_semantic_elements.asp)
+It's about [semantic html page elements](https://www.w3schools.com/html/html5_semantic_elements.asp)

 I interpreted the hw instructions as a work flow for myself that looked as follows: